Welcome to Kuala Lumpur!

 KL is a surprisingly green city.
 In the center rises up the Lake Gardens Park.
 Escape the city and visit the excellent KL Bird Park, National Museum, watch tai chi in the morning or rent a boat on the lake while getting great views of the skyline or explore the nature trails around the bottom of the KL Tower.

 Little India comes alive with the feel of a bazaar.
 Browse brightly coloured sari shops, listen to the beats of Bollywood music, eat Indian food the proper way (with your hands) and get a mehndi (Indian henna tattoo) There is also a free walking tour of Little India from the City Hall on Saturdays.

-Visit the Kuala Lumpur City Gallery in a heritage building in Merdeka Square.
+One of the best free things to do in Kuala Lumpur is to visit the Kuala Lumpur City Gallery, situated in a heritage building in Merdeka Square.
 It’s free, with free wifi, and has a model of the city and galleries showing some of the history and memories of Kuala Lumpur as well as maps and walking tours information and some stylish souvenirs.

-Malay people are welcoming and genuinely open and friendly and a good level of English is spoken so it is easy to strike up a conversation and make new friends with Malays.
+Malay people are welcoming and genuinely open and friendly and a good level of English is spoken Iso it’s easy to strike up a conversation and make new friends with Malays.

 Like This?
 Pin Me! 🙂